raquelhr/CourseraCleaningData/CodeBook.md

 * TASK5

 We create a dataframe called "means_by_activity_subjectID" that removes the activityID column (which is not necessary anymore), and computes the mean by activity and by subjectID.
 The script ends by creating a txt file called "task5.txt" in the working directory which contains all the measurements averaged out by subjectID and activity, with no row labels

+NOTE ON RELEVANT UNITS

+* all acceleration measurements are written in standard gravity units 'g'
+* angular velocities have units of radians/second